 Discover Bolivia : Population

-The population of Bolivia is 11.5 million in 2019.
-The population is made up of 55% Indians (mainly Quechuas and Aymaras), 25 to 30% mestizos and about 15% of European origin.
+Bolivia will have a population of 12.5 million in 2024.
+The population is made up of 55% indigenous Amerindians (mainly Quechuas and Aymaras), 25-30% mestizos and around 15% of European origin.
 The first great civilization to leave an archaeological trace in Bolivia was that of Tiwanaku, founded on the shores of Lake Titicaca.
-Following the decline of this empire, rival Aymara lordships took control of the Altiplano for nearly three centuries, until the arrival of the Inca warriors, who presumably came from the regions of the Upper Amazon.
+Following the decline of this empire, rival Aymara lordships took control of the Altiplano for almost three centuries, until the arrival of Inca warriors, presumably from the Upper Amazon regions.
 150 years after the advent of this civilization, the Spanish conquistadors arrived around 1530.
-In 1545, they began to exploit the fabulous wealth of the Potosi mines.
-The result of this eventful history is a mixed population, divided between the collas of the Andean highlands, with a majority of Indians, and the cambas of the lowlands, rich inhabitants of the plains (Amazon and Oriente).
+In 1545, they began to exploit the fabulous riches of the Potosí mines.
+The result of this eventful history is a mixed-race population, divided between the collas of the Andean highlands, with their Indian majority, and the cambas of the lowlands, rich inhabitants of the plains (Amazonia and Oriente).

 iStock-1326931672.jpg